moggieuk/Happy-Hare/README.md

 The first TMC definition was previous `[tmc2209 extruder]` and is moved in here as `[tmc2209 manual_extruder_stepper extruder]`.
 The original `[tmc2209 extruder]` should be deleted or commented out.
 The second definion is the elements that define the extruder stepper motor taken from my original `[extruder]` definition.
 These parameters include only: `step_pin`, `dir_pin`, `enable_pin`, `rotation_distance`, `gear_ratio`, `microsteps`, `full_steps_per_rotation`, `pressure_advance` and `pressure_advance_smooth_time`.
 Leave all the other parameters (things like pid controls, sensor type, etc) in the original `[extruder]` definition in your `printer.cfg` file.
 Make sense?
 The stepper definition moved here, the rest of the toolhead extruder definition left where it was originally.

+For now, ignore all the enstop setup.
+A separate guide on endstops and homing can be found in the MMU movement guide [found here](doc/movement_and_homing.md)

 ### Step 2.
 Calibrate your gear stepper
 In this step you are simply ensuring that when the gear is told to move 100mm of filament it actually really does move that much.
 It is akin to what you did when you set up your extruder rotational distance although no Klipper restart is necessary!